-“I look at art more than reality,” says Swiss artist Nicolas Party in his studio in Brussels.
-Party, who would rather go to a museum than on a hike, says that he is most often inspired by looking at images in books and in museums.
-He imagines, for instance, how great it would be to gather all the painted trees, including the ones of his own he is standing next to, into a single forest and be able to walk through it.
+Swiss artist Nicolas Party would rather go to a museum than on a hike.
+“I look at art more than reality,” he says.
+He can, however, imagine gathering all painted trees, including the ones he is standing next to, into a single forest and walking through it.
 Such a forest would reveal deeper meanings and inner truths.
 “Trees open so much with their simplicity.”

-Nearby are the boxes that he uses when a work is taken to the framer.
+Nearby are the boxes that he uses to take a work to the framer.
 “All pastels need to be framed under glass or Plexiglass.
 They can get smudged otherwise.”
-Amidst the canvas rolls and wooden frames to stretch the canvas on are stacks of wooden circle cut outs.
-“These are table tops for a café in Edinburgh.”
+Amidst the canvas rolls and wooden frames for stretching canvas are stacks of wooden circle cut outs that will be table tops for a café in Edinburgh.
 For this project, he has asked Sarah Margnetti, an artist friend and graduate of Ecole Van Der Kelen-Logelain, to paint a faux green marble surface.
-Party’s paintings of faces will then come to complement this optical illusion.
-The sample faces are precise and austere in their lines, but the fruits give a more playful tone to the overall composition subtly evoking Giuseppe Arcimboldo’s surrealist portraits of human heads made up of fruit.
-“Apart from the tables, Party is also creating a mural for the cafe, a landscape with shrubs, bushes, and columnar trees on a pink backdrop.
+Party will paint faces and fruits on this optical illusion.
+His sample faces are precise and austere in their lines, but the fruits give a more playful tone to the overall composition subtly evoking Giuseppe Arcimboldo’s surrealist portraits of human heads made up of fruit.
+In addition to the tables, Party is creating a mural for the café, a landscape with shrubs, bushes, and columnar trees on a pink backdrop.

-Complimented on the energy of another mural already on the studio wall, he demurs thinking that the mural alone is inadequate.
+Another energetic mural already on the studio wall seems to stand alone, but Party believes the mural by itself is inadequate.
 To explain, he brings a pastel and loosely places it against the mural.
 “When you have one character, it is not interesting.
-By adding another layer, you start a conversation and all those questions come up…” The same concept was realized at his exhibition at the Dallas Museum of Art (2016).
-He transformed a long corridor into an aquatic dreamscape, an enchanted land of contemplation and reveries, and made its leading character a pastel of two androgynous figures, Two Men with Hats.
-“There is this mystery that floats over the artwork and you wonder, who are they? are they men? are they brothers? and so on.”
+By adding another layer, you start a conversation and all sorts of questions come up.”
+He realized this conception at his exhibition at the Dallas Museum of Art (2016) where he transformed a long corridor into an aquatic dreamscape, an enchanted land of contemplation and reverie, and made its leading feature a pastel of two androgynous figures, Two Men with Hats.
+“There is this mystery that floats over the artwork and you wonder.
+Who are they?
+Are they men?
+Are they brothers? and so on.”

-One floor up in his drawing studio, there is a big skylight that illuminates the room and even a small terrace.
+One floor up is his drawing studio with a small terrace and a big skylight illuminating the room.
 Party takes a quick look at a yearly calendar on the wall and sits in his study area, which has a computer and a slender library filled with books and sketchbooks.
-The high-keyed colors and pictorial flatness of a pastel depicting a pile of peaches suggest he may indeed paint from real life.
+The high-keyed colors and pictorial flatness of a pastel still life of a pile of peaches suggest he may indeed paint from real life.
 “No. What I do, is I work in stages.
 First comes a sketch.
 Then I do work on the computer that helps me refine my drawing.
 The final step is to do the outline of the drawing on transparent paper, so that I can project it.”

-A pastel of two vessels in subtler earth tones but each tweaked in scale, shading, and perspective has a mild surrealist charm.
-Party wants to draw them again.
+Another pastel nearby has a mild surrealist charm.
+In subtler earth tones, the two vessels depicted have been tweaked in scale, shading, and perspective, but Party wants to draw them again.
 “I bought a 3d printer which took two days to print those vessels.
-My plan is to observe these guys,” he says following the outline of the vessels near the edge of his work table with his earnest gaze.
-Inspired by Giorgio Morandi’s (1890-1964) visual literacy, he attempts to walk in his shoes.
+My plan is to observe these guys,” he says, his earnest gaze following the outline of the vessels near the edge of his work table.
+Inspired by the visual literacy demanded by the works of Giorgio Morandi (1890-1964), he attempts to walk in his shoes.
 “I started to imagine what Morandi was trying to do.
 He knew that all the atoms of the object are in movement.
 The object is changing and decaying in an extremely slow process.
 It’s something alive.
 Almost like a plant.
 Maybe that’s why the lines in his paintings are not straight.”

 Amongst the drawings on his desk are ones of mountains with snow on them.
-Apparently, he has been looking at different artists and the way they have painted mountains before.
+Apparently, he has been looking at different artists and the ways they have painted mountains.
 Opening a book, he searches for a moment before saying with conviction, “This is a Canadian painter called Lauren Harris.
 If I do it, I will do exactly like that,” and shows a painting in the book.
 A few moments later, after having studied the painting again, he says, “Maybe I would do the cloud differently.”
-He sits down to sketch, and suddenly the mountain he has in mind appears to soar dominantly into the sky.
+He sits down to sketch, and suddenly the mountain he has in mind soars into the sky.